destroyedlolo/Majordome/HowToConfigure/Task(lua).md

 # .lua
 **Tasks** are Lua scripts that are triggered by external events (timer, rendezvous, topic ...).
 They are the core of the automation in Majordome.

+⚠️ Notez-bien ⚠️ : each task is running is a **dedicated context** (i.e, different Lua state) and, consequently, are **strongly stateless**.
+You should assume that the environment exists only for a single invocation and will disappear as soon as the task is finished.
+The script should initialize any needed objects when it is starting and should commit any permanent data changes before exiting to a durable store such Séléné's shared (`SelSharedVar`, `SelSharedFunction`, Collections, ...) or publish them to the MQTT network.
+Variables/functions/whatever can't be shared among scripts.
+Again, Séléné is providing some sharing mechanisms if needed.

+For advanced/complex usages, you may serialize data needed to be propagated within a SelSharedVar, or, smarter, to an MQTT message.
+MQTT context sharing open the door to distributed processing, horizontal scalability, load balancing and fault resilience.

 ## Directives
 In the header of the script (comment block at the very beginning of the script), each line starting with -->> (2 dashes) are Majordome's directives.
 If you want to comment out a directive, use '--->>' (3 dashes)